valenstical/bank-project-frontend/README.md

 https://bank-project.netlify.com/

 Use this demo account for quick test.
+Or just create a new account.

 Account Number: 0089092786

-Password: 123
+Password: 123 (please don't change. thank you.)